x-cmd/official-doc/docs/guide/proxy.md

 ## Subcommand

 set
-:  Set the HTTP/HTTPS proxy for the current terminal session
+:  Setting proxy in local shell environments: http_proxy, https_proxy

 unset
-:  Cancel setting all HTTP/HTTPS proxies for the current terminal session
+:  Unset all proxy in the shell environment

 \<module name\> url
-:   Lists all mirror sources supported by the module
+:   Provide url of mirror candidates

 \<module name\> set, replace [Mirror source]
-:   ==Example Change the mirror source | If you do not enter [Mirror source], the default official mirror source will be used==
+:   ==Setting the mirror | If you do not enter [Mirror source], the default official mirror source will be used==

 \<module name\> unset
-:   Example Cancel setting the mirror source
+:   Reset the source to the original official

 \<module name\> rollback
 :   Example Roll back mirror source Settings